calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/03-SideChainGovernance.md

   Key: /sidechain/local[smartCity]/openurls
   Value: ["ip1:46657"]

-After querying, you can see the side chian URL is the above set URL.
+After querying, you can see the side chain URL is the above set URL.
 ```

 If the querying result is not the URL set above, you can query the details of the transaction by the returned`txhash` when you set the URL: